yunaxin/Spotify_Predictive_Model/README.md

 The model performs significantly better at identifying non-popular tracks than popular ones.
 This is expected given the class imbalance, with only 25% of tracks labeled popular, the model has seen fewer examples of what makes a track popular during training.
 Despite this challenge, an F1 score of 0.745 suggests the model has learned meaningful patterns from audio features, genre, and metadata to distinguish popular from non-popular tracks.

+## Fairness Analysis

+We investigated whether our model performs equally well across different genre groups.
+Specifically, we asked: does our model perform worse for lower-popularity genres (classical, country) compared to higher-popularity genres (electronic, hip-hop, metal, pop)?

+**Groups**:
+Group X: Lower-popularity genres — classical, country Group Y: Higher-popularity genres — electronic, hip-hop, metal, pop

+**Evaluation metric** : F1 score

+**Null hypothesis**: The model is fair.
+Its F1 score for lower-popularity and higher-popularity genres are roughly the same, and any differences are due to random chance.
+**Alternative hypothesis** : The model is unfair.
+Its F1 score for lower-popularity genres is lower than for higher-popularity genres.
+**Test statistic** : Difference in F1 scores (lower genres minus higher genres) **Significance level**: 0.05

+**Results**: The observed difference in F1 scores was -0.681.
+After running 1000 permutation trials, the p-value was 0.0.
+Since 0.0 < 0.05, we reject the null hypothesis.

+<iframe
+  src="assets/fairness_permutation.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The plot above shows that the observed difference of -0.681 falls far outside the distribution of simulated differences, confirming that this result is not due to random chance.
+Our model performs significantly worse on classical and country tracks than on pop, hip-hop, metal, and electronic tracks.
+This is likely due to class imbalance — lower-popularity genres have very few popular tracks in the training data (classical at 4.9%, country at 15.7%), making it harder for the model to learn what makes them popular compared to genres like pop (64.4%).